 ```

-> **Tested by:** `testSendWithDelayStampPublishesToDelayedSubjectWithScheduleHeaders`, `testReadmeScheduledMessagesDsnEnablesFeature`, Behat scenario `Delayed messages are delivered after the scheduled time`
+> **Tested by:** `testSendWithDelayStampPublishesToDelayedSubjectWithScheduleHeaders`, `testSendDelayedMessageSchedulesAtRequestedDelay`, `testSendDelayedMessageNeverSchedulesBeforeRequestedDelay`, `testReadmeScheduledMessagesDsnEnablesFeature`, Behat scenarios `Delayed messages are delivered after the scheduled time` and `Delayed messages are not available to the consumer before the scheduled time`

 When `scheduled_messages` is enabled and a `DelayStamp` is present: